 We came back at the end of December and we wanted to sell into the January 12 months beyond that.
 So we worked two jobs from home again, drafting it out and started raising some money with independent investors.

 We got in some external investors, early doors.
 I think for us it was kind of a recognition thing as much as anything that we weren’t just hell bent on this idea that actually other people could buy into the idea.
 For us it wasn’t a lifestyle thing.
 Obviously it was an area that we’re interested in.
 But we wanted it to be a viable career from the outset.

 Then the main goal was selling those 20 places that we had on that first trip, which we managed to do at the end which was great.
 We were still living in a caravan down in Cornwall over the summer.
 It was just all very grassroots.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Exeter, UK using the map below!

 Rad Season's top 5 action sports, adventure, culture events and festivals in 2023